What’s the difference between the English Literature and the Comparative Literature Major?

 So of course you don’t need to know every language.
 But we would like you to know one or two; or at least be willing to have gotten quite far in one or two by the time you declare your major.
-That’s easily accomplished here.
+That’s easily accomplished at Yale.
 Or as easy as it ever can be to learn a whole new way to communicate.
 But if you’re interested in literature you’re also interested in language - so you’ll enjoy it.

 We’ll also want you to think about where your chosen literature fits into the wider world of texts.
 This means you’ll be reading literature from other times and traditions.
 Don’t worry, they’ll be in translation - which is itself a topic we love to talk about.
 We like film too.
 And art.
 Why?
-Because they’re all texts.
+Because they’re all different forms of texts.

 We love texts.
 We really love texts.
 Ask me how how much we love texts at the Comparative Literature Major.
 No really - ask me.

 Director of Undergraduate Studies, The Comparative Literature Major